exabrial/mockito-object-injection/README.md

 # Mockito Object Injection

-Inject Strings (or other objects) into your objects under test.
-Super easy to use.
+Inject Strings (or other objects) into your `@InjectMocks` targets [objects under test] without booting a Spring, CDI, EJB, or other container.
+Super lightweight and easy to use.
 Skip straight to Examples and Usage if you know what you're looking for.

 ## Problem